rcarver/levels/README.md

 }
 ```

-The system's environment is another level.
+The system's environment may be used as a level.
 To alter any value at
 runtime, follow a convention to set the appropriate environment
 variable.